VikasMallick/repo1_checkingoutgit/README.md

 # repo1_checkingoutgit
-using git for 1st time, demo for git and github
+using git for 1st time, demo for git and github.